 A number of dog owners have heard about methods of training a dog not to jump that call for some form of punishment or aversive.
 One such method is a knee to the chest.
-Another is having a dog on a leash and giving him leash corrections to get him off of you.
+Another is using leash corrections to get the dog off of you.
 There are several problems with these methods, including:

 - If either method is done too hard or incorrectly, you can seriously injure your dog.

-- When you use a knee to the chest, it may knock your dog down, but he may also interpret this as you playing with him.
-His response will be to jump up again to continue playing.
-You'll actually reinforce the behavior you're trying to stop.
+- When you use a knee to the chest, it may knock your dog down, but they may also interpret this as you initiating play.
+The dog's response will be to jump up again to continue playing because you're actually reinforcing the behavior you're trying to stop.

 - Your dog may learn not to jump up only when he's on a leash.
-Since most of us don't keep our dogs on leash 24/7, chances are your dog will have plenty of opportunities to get away with jumping.
+Since most dogs aren't leashed 24/7, chances are your dog will have plenty of opportunities to get away with jumping.

 The first part of teaching a dog not to jump involves withholding your attention.
-There are several ways you can do this:
+There are several ways to do this:

-- As soon as your dog jumps up, turn your back on him.
+- As soon as your dog jumps up, turn your back.
 Cross your arms over your chest, and don't make a sound.
-If the dog runs around to jump again, turn the other way so your back is again to him.
-Wait for him to stop jumping.
+If the dog runs around to jump again, turn the other way.
+Wait for the dog to stop jumping.

 - Another method is to remove yourself altogether.
 If your dog jumps up when you walk in the door, turn around and walk back outside.
-If he jumps up when you're inside, walk out of the room.
+If they jump up when you're inside, walk out of the room.
 Wait a moment, and step back inside.
 Repeat this until your dog is calm.

 Reward Good Behavior

-It helps when you're working on stopping unwanted jumping if you keep some treats close at hand.
-As soon as your dog is standing in front of you with all four paws on the ground, throw him a treat.
-Give him praise, but keep things low key.
-Too much excitement and attention from you may stimulate him enough to get him jump up again.
+When you're working on preventing unwanted jumping, it can really help to keep some treats close at hand.
+As soon as your dog is standing in front of you with all four paws on the ground, throw them a treat.
+Give your dog praise, but keep things low key.
+Too much excitement and attention from you may stimulate another round of jumping.

 Practice Makes Perfect

-It helps if you can set up the situation to practice with your dog.
-For instance, if he jumps up a lot when you first walk through the door, spend a few minutes a few times a day coming and going.
-Don't make a big fuss over the dog, and be sure to step back outside if he jumps up.
-Reward him any time all four feet are on the floor.
+It helps if you can set up situations to practice with your dog.
+For instance, if the jumping occurs a lot when you first walk through the door, spend a few minutes a few times a day coming and going.
+Don't make a big fuss over the dog, and be sure to step back outside if they jump up.
+Offer a reward any time all four feet are on the floor.

 Add a Sit Command

-Once your dog is able to keep all four feet on the floor for a few seconds or more, start asking him to sit.
-Walk into a room or through the front door, and give the command sit.
-As soon as the dog sits, give him a treat.
+Once your dog is able to keep four paws on the floor for a few seconds or more, start asking them to sit.
+Walk into a room or through the front door, and give the command "Sit".
+As soon as the dog sits, offer a treat.
 Practice this over several training sessions.
 With lots of practice, your dog will be sitting as soon as you walk through the door or enter the room.